 Student Counselling & Development provides a safe place where students can talk with a counsellor, in a relaxed, confidential and private atmosphere, about personal and/or academic concerns.
 Throughout the year they run workshops that cover a wide variety of topics such as Managing Academic and Exam Anxiety and Bereavement Support.

-Student Counselling and Development will be operating a remote service for the 2020/21 academic term.
 Students can contact us at counselling@ucc.ie or visit our website for details of how to access support.